 The Center for Generational Kinetics solves tough generational challenges for clients.
 We uncover new generational trends and truths that make every generation more valuable.
 We do this by leading original research and then applying our deep cross-industry experience to create new solutions that drive measurable results.
-Our clients range from industry leaders such as Mercedes-Benz and Four Seasons Hotels to venture-backed technology startups.
+Our clients range from industry leaders to venture-backed technology startups.
 Learn more about our generational and Millennial research, speaking and strategy at GenHQ.com.

 Reach out to schedule a media interview or research review call.

 We’d enjoy discussing the findings with you and your team.